de / en

 The Open Fellowship Program, which ran from 2023 to summer 2025, offered outstanding scientists with overarching projects the opportunity to work on new ideas at the Weizenbaum Institute.
 The program has ended and no further applications are possible.

-This Fellowship program is open to all disciplines and career levels with a project related to the research profile of the Weizenbaum Institute.
-We are looking for project ideas that combine basic research and interdisciplinarity with social relevance and a reference to the guiding values of the Weizenbaum Institute (strengthening individual and collective self-determination and sustainability in dealing with and using digital technology).
-Furthermore, they should open up new perspectives on the digitally networked society or contribute innovative proposals for solutions for research and practice to the discussion.
+A total of five calls for applications were carried out as part of the Open Fellowship Program.
+These took place every six months.
+Experts from all disciplines and career levels were able to apply with a project related to the Weizenbaum Institute's research profile.
+The focus was on project ideas that combined basic research and interdisciplinarity with social relevance and a reference to the Weizenbaum Institute's guiding values (strengthening individual and collective self-determination and sustainability in dealing with and using digital technology).
+In addition, they were open up new perspectives on the digitally networked society or contribute innovative proposals for solutions for research and practice to the discussion.
+Some of the calls also had a thematic focus.

 “I have greatly benefited from my Open Fellowship at the Weizenbaum Institute which has provided me the opportunity to pursue my independent research project on China‘s Digital Silk Road.
 The interdisciplinary nature of the Institute creates a unique atmosphere for stimulating, intellectual conversations and has inspired me to consider my own research from exciting, new perspectives.”